bit4mind/anon-service/README.md

 or traffic analysis.
 Using Tor makes it more difficult to trace Internet activity to the user: this includes "visits to Web sites, online posts, instant messages, and other communication forms".

-The task of this script is to redirect outgoing connections through "The Onion Router" network and to provide encryption/authentication to DNS traffic in the clearnet via dnscrycpt/DNSSEC, leaving the resolution of onion domains to the Tor DNS resolvers.
+The task of this script is to redirect outgoing connections through "The Onion Router" network and optionally to provide encryption/authentication to DNS traffic in the clearnet via dnscrycpt/DNSSEC, leaving the resolution of onion domains to the Tor DNS resolvers.
 All applications will use the TOR network even if they do not support SOCKS.
 The script supports anonymized DNS feature and is able to find the correct